Riddick Bowe vs. Andrew Golota: Background

 Bowe was looking to get himself back into the mix for the world heavyweight championship as 1996 began.
-Since losing his World Boxing Association and International Boxing Federation championships back to Evander Holyfield in their second fight, Bowe had gone through five comeback fights and won four of them, with a no-contest against Buster Mathis, Jr. He also managed to defeat Herbie Hide for the then-fringe World Boxing Organization heavyweight championship, made one defense of the title, then vacated it to pursue a third fight with Holyfield in November 1995, which he won by technical knockout in the eighth round.
+Since losing his World Boxing Association and International Boxing Federation championships back to Evander Holyfield in their second fight, Bowe had gone through five comeback fights and won four of them.
+In the other fight, Bowe fought Buster Mathis Jr. to a no contest when Mathis was unable to continue after Bowe hit him while he was down.

+On March 11, 1995, Bowe defeated Herbie Hide for the World Boxing Organization heavyweight championship, which at the time was not as widely recognized as it is in modern day boxing.
+He defended it successfully once by knocking out Jorge Luis Gonzalez, then elected to pursue a third fight with Holyfield that was non-title; Bowe knocked Holyfield out in the eighth round to end their trilogy with a second win.
+He would reign as WBO champion until May of 1996 when he relinquished the belt.

 Meanwhile, a former rival of Bowe's was also looking to get himself back into title contention.
 After Bowe defeated Holyfield in their first fight in 1992 to claim what was then the undisputed world heavyweight championship, the World Boxing Council ordered him to make a mandatory defense of its championship against Lennox Lewis, who had defeated Bowe at the Olympics four years earlier to win the super heavyweight gold medal.
 Bowe refused to do so and announced he would be relinquishing the WBC championship, symbolically depositing the belt in a waste basket.
 Lewis was awarded the championship in January of 1993 and held it until September of 1994, when he was knocked out by Oliver McCall under controversial circumstances.
 McCall made a successful defense against former champion Larry Holmes in his first fight but lost to Lewis' countryman Frank Bruno in his next defense.
 Bruno, as per the terms of the fight contract negotiated by McCall’s promoter Don King, was required to defend the WBC title against former undisputed champion Mike Tyson, another King client, immediately after.
 Lewis sued to try to get the fight cancelled and force Bruno, whom he had beaten in 1993 by technical knockout, to defend the title against him due to his number one contender status, but was unsuccessful.
 Tyson, in only his third fight since being released from prison, knocked Bruno out on March 16, 1996 to regain the WBC title and Lewis was to be his mandatory challenger.